| Why submit my site? The most frequently asked pages on the web

 However, avoid submitting too many pages; it's considered

+spam.
 We do not have a clear answer here.
 We only

 can advise you to follow the procedures of a submission